Justified by Faith—Romans 3:28

 For many of us, the things we do for God take front and center.
 We have this underlying belief system that these things make us acceptable.
 However the principle Paul is sharing with people working very hard to live by tradition and rules still rings true today: We are made right with God by our faith and not by our works.

 The main point to understand is that God did in Jesus what we could not do.
 When we put our faith in Him, we are justified before Him.
 Our action has nothing to do with the Law or the good things we do.
 In Paul’s opening chapters, he spends so much time proving this very thing and now he is making his case for trusting in Jesus.
 He’s saying faith is the only key!

-Why do we make it so hard?
-Why do we complicate the simple truth of God's Word?
-Why do we want to add to what Jesus already did for us?
-Paul told the Philippian jailer in Acts 16:31, "Believe in the Lord Jesus, and you will be saved..."
-Believing is all it takes, but believing takes faith.
-Faith and faith alone is what is required of us.
-So in that sense, my friend was completely right... it [salvation] is a lot simpler than measuring up to the standards of the Law.
+Why do we make acceptance of this gift so hard?
+Why do we complicate this simple yet amazing truth?
+Why do we try to add to what Jesus did for us?
+Just like Paul told the Philippian jailer, “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).
+Believing is all it takes, and it unlocks our right standing with God.